mendix/docs/content/en/docs/appstore/connectors/opc-ua.md

 ### 1.3 Prerequisites

-The OPC UA Client Connector has the following dependencies
+* You use Studio Pro [8.17.0](/releasenotes/studio-pro/8.17/) or higher

-* Mendix 8.17.0 or higher
+* You have installed the [Encryption](/appstore/modules/encryption/) module in Studio Pro
-* Encryption Module
+* You have an OPC UA Server
-* An OPC UA Server – we assume that you are familiar with OPC UA and your OPC UA Server(s), these instructions do not include information on how to set up your Servers.
+* You are familiar with OPC UA and your OPC UA Server and know how to set up your Server

-Recommended; Having an external OPC UA Client tool will make setup of the connection a lot easier.
-A commonly-used client is the one from [Unified Automation](https://www.unified-automation.com/downloads/opc-ua-clients.html).
-With this (non-Mendix) tool you will be able to browse through the Server and find the parameters needed to configure your connection.
+{{% alert color="info" %}}We recommend that you use an external OPC UA Client tool, for example, the tool from [Unified Automation](https://www.unified-automation.com/downloads/opc-ua-clients.html).
+Using such a tool will make the setup of the connection a lot easier, because you will be able to browse through the Server and find the parameters needed to configure your connection. {{% /alert %}}

 ## 2 Installation